Shirshak7/Capstone_Project/README.md

 # Capstone_Project
-This is our project for the final assignment of Software Technology 1.
+This is my project for the final assignment of Software Technology 1.